Let's Talk Depression

 Mental Health Care

 GatorCare members have access to addiction, counseling, and psychiatry services through their behavioral health benefit.
 View our network directory to find a provider that works for you.

 GatorCare members ages 18+ may be eligible to receive free online counseling and psychiatry services through Talkspace, and members ages 13+ may be eligible for free counseling services.
 Communicate with a licensed mental health provider wherever you are, whenever is best for you.

 If you or a loved one are experiencing a mental health crisis, please seek support.
 There are crisis phone lines and online chats available to view.
 Alternatively, contact 911 or visit your nearest emergency room.

 The National Alliance on Mental Illness (NAMI) Gainesville chapter hosts support groups, presentations, and courses for individuals living with mental illness and their families.
-View the 2021 schedule for upcoming groups and classes.

 Find a support group, take a class on mental wellness, learn how to meditate, or take a workshop on emotional wellness.

 Learn more about depression—signs and symptoms, risk factors, and treatment approaches—through the National Institute of Mental Health.
 Find resources or even join a research study.